Businessman Paddleboarded Across Hudson River Because He Was Running Late To A Meeting

 — Melissa Richard (@MelissaAislynn) June 24, 2018

-Many people have drowned in the Hudson River, and some people have died because of it.
+Many people have drowned in the Hudson River.
 Recently on June 18, a female and a male were in the river.
 The female was able to make it towards the shoreline, where she was found.
 The male was found unconscious, and was later determined to have drowned.
 Both people were found to have been wearing life vests, but they were not the right size, according to the Hudson Valley News Network.
-So it’s lucky for Holt that he made it across safely, considering that even he admitted that he almost fell in a few times.
+So, it’s lucky for Holt that he made it across safely, considering that even he admitted that he almost fell in a few times.

-However when done safely, paddleboarding has become increasingly popular as a fun way to enjoy the waters.
+However, when done safely, paddleboarding has become increasingly popular as a fun way to enjoy the waters.
 And when it comes to strange sights and paddleboards, Holt is not alone.
 A cat named Jingles is known to be a great paddleboarder.

 Her owner Sara Holliday said that “If we try to go without her she just runs alongside the beach and cries.
 So now I guess this is her gig.
 She’s getting pretty good,” according to the Bellingham Herald.

 Although it’s strange to see a cat enjoying water sports, Jingles is apparently a snowshoe, which is a breed that particularly enjoys the water.